naoralaluf/FunctionFactory/README.md

 # FunctionFactory
 Genarating function by their characteristics.
-A Python project using NumPy and SciPy with OOP approach.
+A Python project using NumPy and SymPy with OOP approach.